Pcarioca/snake-3d-fps/README.md

 ## Controls

  - **Click “Start Game”** to begin.
 The browser will request pointer lock – move your mouse to steer.
+   The snake will move forward in a straight line every half second.
+Turn your view with the mouse before the next step to change direction.
 - **Collect coins** to grow your snake and increase your score.
 - **Avoid your own tail**, the walls and the enemies.
 Colliding with any of these ends the game.
 - **Left click** while in pointer lock to shoot a bullet.
 Hitting an enemy removes it and awards bonus points.